 Here are a few facts you may or may not know about Eucalyptus Essential Oil –

-- There are over 200 species of trees in the Eucalyptus Family, but only a few of these are used commercially to produce essential oil
+There are over 200 species of trees in the Eucalyptus Family.
+But only a few of these produce essential oil

-- Eucalyptus Essential Oil was first produced in Australia in the early 1800’s from Eucalyptus radiata trees, which is the same species used for Essence of Wellbeing’s Eucalyptus Essential Oil
+Eucalyptus Essential Oil was first produced in Australia in the early 1800’s from Eucalyptus radiata trees.
+This is the same species used for Essence of Wellbeing’s Eucalyptus Essential Oil

-- Charles L’Héritier, a botanist at Kew Gardens, London in 1788 was the first to name the Eucalyptus genus, and the first specimen, Eucalyptus oblique, which had been collected in Tasmania by botanist David Nelson on Captain James Cook’s third expedition in 1777 and brought to Kew Gardens.
-The name was derived from the Greek words “eu-“ (meaning good or well) and “kalipto” or “calypto” (meaning to cover).
-This refers to the appearance of the flower buds and the top or lid that is thrown off as the flower bud opens.
+Charles L’Héritier, a botanist at Kew Gardens, London in 1788 was the first to name the Eucalyptus genus.
+Botanist David Nelson collected the first specimen, Eucalyptus oblique, in Tasmania whilst on Captain James Cook’s third expedition in 1777.
+He later brought the specimen to Kew Gardens.
+The name derived from the Greek words “eu-“ (meaning good or well) and “kalipto” or “calypto” (meaning to cover).
+This refers to the appearance of the flower buds and the top or lid that detaches as the flower bud opens.

-- Although native to Australia, various Eucalyptus species are now grown extensively around the world, in countries including China, South Africa, Spain, Portugal and Chile.
+Although native to Australia.
+Various Eucalyptus species now grow extensively around the world.
+In countries including China, South Africa, Spain, Portugal and Chile.

-- Eucalyptus Essential Oil is used therapeutically for respiratory conditions as well as for muscular aches and pains, headaches and viral conditions.
+Eucalyptus Essential Oil helps therapeutically for respiratory conditions.
+As well as for muscular aches and pains, headaches and viral conditions.

-- Eucalyptus Essential Oil is used in a variety of commercial products such as soap, gargles, throat lozenges and products for inhalation as well as industrial detergents and disinfectants.
+Eucalyptus is commonly found in a variety of commercial products such as soap, gargles, throat lozenges, as well as products for inhalation as well as industrial detergents and disinfectants.

-- Eucalyptus Essential Oil has good solvent properties and is useful for removing glues, sticky labels and grease.
-Please note that this also means it can dissolve or at least damage plastic or rubber items – caution is recommended when using on or around these substances.
+The essential oil has good solvent properties and is useful for removing glues, sticky labels and grease.
+Please note that this also means it can dissolve or at least damage plastic or rubber items.
+So I recommend caution when using on or around these substances.
 This is also the reason we do not recommend using eyedroppers with essential oils as the oil can cause the rubber bulb to disintegrate.

-- Eucalypts are often known as “Gum Trees”, the name deriving from the gum which is excreted from the bark of many of the species.
+Eucalypts often called “Gum Trees”.
+The name derives from the gum excreted from the bark of many of the species.
 This gum also has medicinal properties and was commonly used by indigenous people.